Bobby Witt Jr. Player Props: Royals vs. Red Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with 120 hits and an OBP of .308, plus a team-best slugging percentage of .477.
+- Witt Jr. has 121 hits and an OBP of .309 to go with a slugging percentage of .478.
+All three of those stats lead Kansas City hitters this season.

-- Among qualified hitters in MLB, his batting average ranks 50th, his on-base percentage ranks 113th, and he is 36th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 50th, his on-base percentage ranks 110th, and he is 32nd in the league in slugging.

-- In 36.4% of his games this year, Witt Jr. has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in six contests.
+- Witt Jr. has had at least one RBI in 36.9% of his games this season (41 of 111), with more than one RBI 15 times (13.5%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.